dkfans/keeperfx/docs/keeperfx_readme.txt

   this one or you may be unable to play the game again.
 -lightconvert
   Same thing, but for lights.

+Troubleshooting:

+Q: Colors are changed in menu or during gameplay,
+    but no problem is mentioned in KEEPERFX.LOG.
+A: Select "Run in 256 colors" and "Run in 640x480" in the
+    program properties, and change lines in KEEPERFX.CFG in into those written in next answer.

+Q: Intro doesn't play.
+LOG file says:
+     Error: In source setup_game:
+     1500 - Can't enter movies screen mode to play intro
+A: The problem is that your drivers can't support 320x200 mode.
+   Change the resolution config lines in KEEPERFX.CFG into:
+  FRONTEND_RES=MODE_640_480_8 MODE_640_480_8 MODE_640_480_8
+  INGAME_RES=MODE_640_480_8

+Q: The game doesn't run.
+LOG file says:
+     Error: In source setup_game:
+     1501 - Strings data too small
+A: Copy a file TEXT.DAT from CD into DATA folder in
+    DK installation directory.

+Q: Mouse doesn't work properly.
+A: There's no fix for this yet.

+Q: Mouse disappears when I try to enter network game.
+A: There's no fix; use stanard DK with IPX fix for multiplayer.

+Q: Switching resolution in map view disables all rooms and spells.
+A: As it's quite rare occurence, reason is yet to be found.

+Config file details:

+FRONTEND_RES
+  Allows you to select front-end resolution (used inside menu and for playing movies, but not in actual game) FRONTEND_RES=<failsafe mode> <movies mode> <menu mode>

+INGAME_RES
+  Allows you to select up to five in-game resolutions.
+  You can switch between those resolutions during the gameplay by pressing ALT+R.
+  INGAME_RES=<mode1> <mode2> <mode3> ....

+SCREENSHOT
+  Selects the format in which screenshots will be written.
+    You can choose between BMP and HSI bitmap format.
+  SCREENSHOT=<type>

 New in-game commands: